opengovsg/formsg-javascript-sdk/README.md

 // Your form's secret key downloaded from FormSG upon form creation const formSecretKey = process.env.FORM_SECRET_KEY

+// Set to true if you need to download and decrypt attachments from submissions const HAS_ATTACHMENTS = false

 app.post(
   '/submissions',
   // Endpoint authentication by verifying signatures